 Easy and refreshing Sicilian Limoncello Delicious And Tangy Drink

 Whether you love it chilled or at room temperature, limoncello is the second most popular liqueur.
 It is used as a digestivo, a small drink to have after a heavy meal that will help you digest and leave you refreshed.
+It’s sweet and packed with lemon flavor, so one you definitely want to try on it’s own or as an addition to cocktails like a Sicilian spritz limoncello.

 After our beloved pistachio liqueur, I couldn’t wait to share my passion for another kind of food, lemons!
 Hence all the lemons recipe you can find will be shared, like the gelo al limone, lemon crostata and more to come.
+Because it is such a wonderful, refreshing and distinctive flavor, so common in Italy and in Sicily, that you just cannot get enough of it.

 bottle of sicilian limoncello, two shots glasses on a marble tray, lemons and towel on the side